boosterl/awesome-mango-pi-mq-pro/README.md

 - [GPIO on the MangoPi MQ-Pro](https://worldbeyondlinux.be/posts/gpio-on-the-mango-pi/) - Article about accessing GPIO pins on the MangoPi MQ-Pro
 - [How to Use a Raspberry Pi Instead of a USB Console Cable](https://worldbeyondlinux.be/posts/how-to-use-a-pi-instead-of-a-usb-console-cable/) - Article about using a Raspberry Pi as serial console for the MangoPi MQ-Pro
 - [MangoPi MQ Pro – Is it better than the Pi Zero?](https://bret.dk/mangopi-mq-pro-released/) - Comparison between the MangoPi MQ-Pro and the Raspberry Pi Zero.
-- [MangoPi MQ Pro - Benchmarks and review](https://bret.dk/mangopi-mq-pro-benchmarks-review/) - Benchmakrs of the MangoPi MQ-Pro.
+- [MangoPi MQ Pro - Benchmarks and review](https://bret.dk/mangopi-mq-pro-benchmarks-review/) - Benchmarks of the MangoPi MQ-Pro.
 - [MangoPi MQ Pro - Raspberry Pi Zero vs MangoPi MQ-Pro benchmarks](https://bret.dk/raspberry-pi-zero-vs-mangopi-mq-pro-benchmarks/) - Benchmark comparison of the Raspberry Pi Zero and MangoPi MQ-Pro.
 - [Mango Pi MQ Pro D1 Ubuntu (P)review](https://jamesachambers.com/mangopi-mq-pro-d1-ubuntu-preview/) - Review of Ubuntu preview image on the MangoPi MQ-Pro
 - [Running x86_64 Software on RISC-V Using Box64](https://worldbeyondlinux.be/posts/running-x86-64-software-on-riscv-using-box64/) - Article about running x86_64 software on RISC-V, specifically a MangoPi MQ-Pro using [Box64](https://github.com/ptitSeb/box64/)